dannysauer/automation/testinfra/bsc-tests/README.md

 Create a test suite in the MU directory:

+* Filename should be like `test_bsc#1234567.py`

-* at the beginning of the file, add the title and link to the relative PR(s)
+* At the beginning of the file, add the title and link to the relative PR(s)